justincfeng/cereal.jl/docs/src/index.md

 requires at least five emission points.

-To select the locator function associated with the method `RTC21`, use the `cereal.locatorfunc` function, which outputs the appropriate locator
+To select the locator function associated with the method `RTC21`, use the `cereal.locatorselect` function, which outputs the appropriate locator
 function:

-    locator = cereal.locatorfunc(5,"RTC21")
+    locator = cereal.locatorselect(5,"RTC21")

 The first argument is the number of emission points; for the method `RTC21`, the value should be at least `5` (larger values yield functions